Timuchen/ton-solidity-language-server/README.md

 Provide integration support for adding [Atom Language Server Protocol Client](https://github.com/atom-community/atom-languageclient)

+## Examples

+Solidity [code examples](https://github.com/tonlabs/samples/tree/master/solidity) from the team Tonlabs.
+If you need to test how the code works, use the examples repository.

 ## License

 MIT License.
 See the [license](LICENSE.md) for more details.